|

 corrosion testing and monitoring techniques that can be used to solve many

 of their most tedious and persistent corrosion problems.
-The corrosion course will
+This corrosion course will

 provide the participants with a thorough understanding of the basic